idaho/hassio-trash-card/README.md

 | `icon`              | string                                              | Required    | The icon that will be displayed.  |
 | `color`             | string                                              | Required    | The background color of the card. |

-### Example calendar event
+### Example calendar events
+_The red and yellow bins are collected every fortnight on Thursdays.
+The Red and green bins are collected every other fortnight on Thursdays._
 ![image](https://github.com/user-attachments/assets/6d72dce1-f2d4-4c7f-a4af-be42c95068b8)

-### Example TrashCard configuration that displays the event shown above
+### Example TrashCard configuration that displays the events shown above
 ![image](https://github.com/user-attachments/assets/a40f01bb-3630-4a89-9eee-ac88bbd0d7e8)

-### Output of the configuration, using a custom picture instead of an icon.
+### Output of the configuration aboce, using a custom picture instead of an icon.
 ![image](https://github.com/user-attachments/assets/3edb54f2-7232-4d20-8b48-bc947e7abddc)